openshift/jenkins-plugin/README.md

 Their ultimate intent is to provide easy to use building blocks that simplify the construction of the jobs, workflows, and pipelines in Jenkins that operate against an OpenShift deployments.

+NOTE:  This plug-in requires JDK 1.8, based on its maven dependency openshift-restclient-java.

 ## Jenkins "build steps"

 A series of Jenkins "build step" implementations are provided, which you can select from the `Add build step` pull down available on any project's configure page: